Miss and Mister Supranational Venezuela

-Supranational Venezuela is an annual female and male beauty pageant held in Venezuela since 2019.
+Miss and Mister Supranational Venezuela is an annual female and male beauty pageant held in Venezuela since 2019.
 The winners from the contest go on to represent Venezuela in Miss and Mister Supranational pageants respectively.

 It is held annually and evaluates the overall beauty, intelligence, confidence, elegance, and poise of the contestants for the title.

 The current pageant titleholders are Leix Collins and Víctor Battista of Distrito Capital, who were both elected on March 29, 2025 at the Globovisión Studios in Caracas, as part of the Reinas y Reyes de Venezuela 2025 season.

 History

 The Supranational Venezuela pageant was started under the guardianship of businessman Prince Julio César.

 Originally, since the creation of the Miss Supranational international pageant, the franchise holder in Venezuela was the Miss Venezuela Organization, which held its annual competition and designated Venezuela's representative for the competition.
 This occurred until 2018.
 Subsequently, in 2019, the franchise was awarded to the Venezuelan fashion designer, entrepreneur, fashion consultant, and lawyer, Prince Julio César, president of Miss Earth Venezuela.

 The current owner of the pageant is the Venezuelan television network Globovisión, the company that also organizes the competition, who, together with the founding member and current president of the pageant, Prince Julio César, forms the Supranational Venezuela Organization.
 The organization maintains, markets, and schedules the activities and needs of the titleholders, and is also their main image during the functions held during the reign year.